-Derbyshire Constabulary is committed to working in partnership with other agencies to tackle crime and disorder in the county and provide a high quality policing service to local communities.
+Derbyshire Constabulary is committed to providing a high-quality policing service to local communities and working in partnership with other agencies to tackle crime and disorder in the county.

 Once the key risks and threats have been identified, the force can make strategic decisions around investment, resource allocation and operational priorities.
 Those areas with a higher level of risk may require greater levels of support and investment.